epam/edp-install/docs/user-guide/customize-ci-pipeline.md

   * Void the "run" method with the "context input parameter" value;
   * Bring the custom class back to the end of the file: return CustomSonar.

-3.Open Jenkins and make sure that all your changes are correct after the completion of the customized pipeline.
+3.Open Jenkins and make sure that all the changes are correct after the completion of the customized pipeline.

 ## Add a New Stage Using Shared Library via Custom Global Pipeline Libraries